 3. You never *quite* know what’s in the pie… or the drink.

-Back here in Korea, you may not have to fret over poisonous fare, but you’ve probably had a fair amount of “what is this” moments.
-The dread of biting into a chocolate pastry and getting red bean!
-The “cheese crust” turning out to be sweet potato!
-The picking through a bizarre cornucopia of pizza toppings and finding the likes of corn, raisins, cream cheese, shrimp still in their shells… and this is just the beginning.
+Back here in Korea, you may not have to fret over the poisonous fare, but you’ve probably had a fair amount of “what is this” moments.
+The dread of biting into a chocolate pastry and getting red beans!
+The “cheese crust” turns out to be sweet potato!
+The picking through a bizarre cornucopia of pizza toppings and finding the likes of corn, raisins, cream cheese, and shrimp still in their shells… and this is just the beginning.
 Perhaps we should all use food tasters?